djinpsu/POMM-Python/README.md

 Minor update: 7/9/2026.
 Removed sparcity control in BWPOMMC.

 Major update: 7/16/2026.
 Fixed a bug in generating the random number seeds in Pb sampling.
 The inferenence is much more reliable now!

+Major update: 7/22/2026.
+NGramPOMMSearch.
+Now the inference is entirely based on state merging.
+No Baum-Welch algorithm is used.

         Default POMM inferenece method